 Prof. Eicke Weber is a member of the Senior Advisor team at DWR eco.
 He is a world renowned expert in the field of solar energy.
 Following 23 years in his faculty position at UC Berkeley, the physicist led the Fraunhofer institute for solar energy systems (ISE) and assumed the position as founding president of the German Energy Storage Association (BVES) in Freiburg, Germany.
 Weber is also a member of the advisory panel for the Solar Energy Research Institute of Singapore (SERIS) at the National University of Singapore.
 Hi current position is the CEO of the BEARS program for scientific cooperation between the University of California, Berkeley and Singapore Universities.
 He is member of the German National Academy of Science and Engineering Acatech.

 As a Senior Advisor Jörgen Klammer supports DWR eco in the thematic fields of technology and engineering.
 Previously, Klammer supported large renewable energy producers in the area of technology transfer and gained experience in the areas of science, development and users within a product life cycle.
-A graduate in electric engineering, Jörgen Klammer contributes his expertise in the application and implementation of energy concepts with 100 per cent renewable generation and smart consumer and producer monitoring and control systems.
+A graduate in electrical engineering, Jörgen Klammer contributes his expertise in the application and implementation of energy concepts with 100 per cent renewable generation and smart consumer and producer monitoring and control systems.

 As a Senior Advisor at DWR eco Angelina Galiteva works to structure and advance the implementation of cutting edge energy policies that reflect the increasing role of renewable energy, storage, mobility and distributed energy technologies worldwide.
 She is founder of the Renewables 100 Policy Institute and also serves as an Expert Renewable Energy Speaker for the US Departments of States.
 Angelina Galiteva’s industry experiences spans from serving as a Principal at a renewable energy product design firm to the utility sector as the Executive Director of the Los Angeles Department of Water and Power and the New York Power Authority.
 She is an attorney and holds a J.D. and LLM Degrees, specializing in Environmental and Energy Law.